keviocastro/schoolager/README.md

 ### Command to generate code skeleton

-`ng generate component component-name` para gerar um novo componente. <br> You can also use `ng generate directive|pipe|service|class|module`. <br>
+`ng generate component component-name` To generate a new component. <br> You can also use `ng generate directive|pipe|service|class|module`. <br>

 ### Command to complie